-We have acted as counsel to Adaptin Bio, Inc., a Delaware corporation (the "Company"), in connection with its Registration Statement on Form S-1 (the "Registration Statement") filed on even date herewith with the U.S. Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act").
-The Registration Statement relates to the resale from time to time by the selling stockholders named in the Registration Statement (the "Selling Stockholders") of up to (i) 8,401,481 shares (the "Selling Stockholder Shares") of our common stock, \$0.0001 par value per share (the "Common Stock"); 2,233,083 shares of Common Stock underlying warrants to purchase Common Stock held by the Selling Stockholders (the "Selling Stockholder Warrant Shares"); and (iii) 350,586 shares of Common Stock underlying warrants held by the Company's placement agent (the "Placement Agent") named in the Registration Statement (the "Placement Agent Warrant Shares" and, together with the "Selling Stockholder Warrant Shares," the "Warrant Shares").
+We have acted as counsel to Adaptin Bio, Inc., a Delaware corporation (the "Company"), in connection with its Registration Statement on Form S-1, as amended (the "Registration Statement") filed on even date herewith with the U.S. Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Act").
+The Registration Statement relates to the resale from time to time by the selling stockholders named in the Registration Statement (the "Selling Stockholders") of up to (i) 1,901,482 shares (the "Selling Stockholder Shares") of our common stock, \$0.0001 par value per share (the "Common Stock"); and (ii) 2,233,083 shares of Common Stock underlying warrants to purchase Common Stock held by the Selling Stockholders (the "Warrant Shares").
 The Selling Stockholder Shares and the Warrant Shares may be resold as set forth in the Registration Statement, any amendments thereto, together with the exhibits to the Registration Statement and the documents incorporated by reference therein and the related base prospectus which forms a part of and is included in the Registration Statement and any related prospectus supplement in the form filed with the Commission pursuant to the rules and regulations promulgated under the Act (together, the "Prospectus").